sagefy/sagefy/gh-pages/f_ideas/dive_deep.md

 - Focus on developing areas of weakness.
 - Remove barriers to going deep.

-Why is going deep so important?
+Why is diving deep so important?
 --------------------------------------

 - Azevedo, R., & Cromley, J.G.
 (2004).
 Does training on self-regulated learning facilitate students’ learning with hypermedia?
 Journal of Educational Psychology, 96, 523–535